| This is the reference page for the HTML pre-processor GTML. It describes

 levels.
 File names without a level have no hierarchical information attached

-When GTML processes a file, it defines special named constants which can
+to them.
+When GTMLprocesses a file, it defines special named constants which can

 LINK_PREV,